marcpaulo15/GPS_TelegramBot/README.md

 ### [PyYAML](https://pyyaml.org/wiki/PyYAMLDocumentation)
 *"Yet Another Markup Language"* (**YAML**) is a human-readable data serialization format. **It's often used for configuration files**, data exchange between languages with different data structures, and in various applications where data needs to be stored, transmitted, or configured in a human-readable format.
 YAML's design aims to be simple and easy for both humans to read and write and for machines to parse and generate.

+# Privacy
+This Bot does not store the personal information of the user and does not track the location of the user.

+Every piece of information collected while the Bot is running is intended to be used just to make the bot work properly, not to leave the local environment and be used for other purposes outside the scope of this project.

 # Contribute
 Contributions to this project are welcome!
 If you'd like to improve the game, fix bugs, or add new features, feel free to fork the repository and submit a pull request.

 # License
-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 License.
 See the [LICENSE file](./LICENSE) for details.

 # Hope you enjoyed it!
 Thanks! :)